tenstorrent/tt-metal/docs/source/ttnn/dependencies/llk.rst

 Floating point representations of ''A'' and ''B'' (19-bit on GS and 32-bit on WH) are constructed by:
   * Using the sign bit
   * Generating an 8-bit exponent as (127 – exponent_extender)
-  * Genering a mantissa by padding the right of the specified 4 bit mantissa with 0s
+  * Generating a mantissa by padding the right of the specified 4 bit mantissa with 0s

 ''A'' and ''B'' are selected from one of ''l0'', ''l1'' or ''l2'' based on the value in ''v'' as follows:
   * ''l0'' when ''v'' < 0